Faces and maximizer subsets of highest weight modules

 \item $R' = \{ 2 \}$ and $R = \{ 1, 2 \}$ or $\{ 0, 1, 2 \}$ (as in in \cite{CDR}). \end{itemize} \end{remark}

 \begin{remark} Another combinatorial condition involves subsets $\Psi \subset \Phi^+$ that satisfy:

-Such subsets $\Psi$ are precisely the {\it abelian ideals} of $\Phi^+$.
-Abelian and ad-nilpotent ideals connect affine Lie algebras/Weyl groups, the algebra $\bigwedge^\bullet \lie{g}$ of Maurer-Cartan left-invariant differential forms, combinatorial conditions on sets of roots, and other areas.
+Such subsets $\Psi$ are precisely the \textit{abelian ideals} of $\Phi^+$.
+Abelian and ad-nilpotent ideals connect affine Lie algebras/Weyl groups, the algebra $\bigwedge^\bullet \lie{g}$ of Maurer--Cartan left-invariant differential forms, combinatorial conditions on sets of roots, and other areas.
 Recent interest in abelian ideals can be traced back to the seminal work of Kostant (and Peterson) \cite{Ko2} where he showed that abelian ideals were intricately connected to Cartan decompositions and discrete series.
-They have since attracted much attention, including by Cellini-Papi \cite{CP}, Chari-Dolbin-Ridenour \cite{CDR}, Panyushev \cite{Pa} (and R\"ohrle \cite{PR}), and Suter \cite{Su}.
+They have since attracted much attention, including by Cellini--Papi \cite{CP}, Chari--Dolbin--Ridenour \cite{CDR}, Panyushev \cite{Pa} (and R\"ohrle \cite{PR}), and Suter \cite{Su}.

 Although we do not discuss further connections to abelian ideals in this paper, we remark that they have several combinatorial properties, such as the characterization via Equation \eqref{Esuter}.
 Kostant showed in \cite[Theorem 7]{Ko1} that the map sending an abelian ideal $\Psi$ to $\sum_{\mu \in \Psi} \mu \in P$ is one-to-one and yields the highest weights of certain irreducible summands of the finite-dimensional $\lie{g}$-module $\bigwedge^\bullet \lie{g}$.
 Moreover, it is easy to check that Equation \eqref{Esuter} is satisfied by all subsets $\wt_J L(\theta)$ for $J \subsetneq I$.
-In particular, the abelian ideal $\wt_J L(\theta)$ was denoted in \cite{CDR} by $\lie{i}_0$ and is the unique ``minimal" ad-nilpotent ideal in the corresponding parabolic Lie subalgebra $\lie{p}_J$ of $\lie{g}$. \end{remark}
+In particular, the abelian ideal $\wt_J L(\theta)$ was denoted in \cite{CDR} by $\lie{i}_0$ and is the unique ``minimal'' ad-nilpotent ideal in the corresponding parabolic Lie subalgebra $\lie{p}_J$ of $\lie{g}$. \end{remark}

 We now present a few basic results on (positive) weak faces and closedness, which are used to prove Theorems \ref{Tface} and \ref{Trigid}.
 The following are straightforward by using the definitions.

 \begin{lemma} Fix subsets $R,R' \subset \R$ and $0 < a \in \R$.
 Suppose $Y \subset X \subset \V$, a real vector space. \begin{enumerate} \item If $Y \subset X$ is $(R',R)$-closed and $X_1 \subset X$ is nonempty, then $Y \cap X_1 \subset X_1$ is $(R'_1, R_1)$-closed, where $R'_1 \subset a \cdot R'$ and $R_1 \subset a \cdot R$.